 100% When you withdraw from the class on or before one business day prior to the first day of class.
-To officially withdraw from the class, you may come to the college in person, call registration at 253-589-5666, fax your request to be withdrawn to 253-589-5852, or withdraw online at www.cptc.edu/drop.
-The college must receive the fax on or before one business day prior to the first day of class.
+To officially withdraw from the class, you may come to the college in person, call registration at (253) 589-5666, fax your request to be withdrawn to (253) 589-5852, or withdraw online at www.cptc.edu/drop.
+The college must receive the fax or online drop on or before one business day prior to the first day of class.